imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 	}

 We see that the variable defined outside of the function is a global variable and the one defined inside the function is a local variable.
-AS mentioned above, global variables can be access from anywhere in a program, even inside a function.
+As mentioned above, global variables can be accessed from anywhere in a program, even inside a function.
 This means that the following code will work.

 	var arr = [1,2,3]; //global scope variable